How To Get Toddlers To Eat Vegetables

 This idea made complete sense to me because:

-• Although I’m not a fan of kids eating in front of the TV, this is a great way to get them to focus on something other than the fact that they are eating veggies, especially if they are a particularly picky eaters!
+Although I’m not a fan of kids eating in front of the TV, this is a great way to get them to focus on something other than the fact that they are eating veggies, especially if they are particularly picky eaters!

 If you need advice on chopping and preparing healthy foods, click here